 Unimatic U3 Classic

 One of the best ways to stretch your hard-earned dollar in the world of watch collecting is through the exploration of micro brands.
 This area can be hit or miss, but there are a few brands on this list that absolutely knock it out of the park.
-First of these brands is Unimatic with their U3 Classic.
-This quartz powered chronograph carries the distinct Unimatic Italian aesthetic and seamlessly integrates a chronograph function.
+The first of these brands is Unimatic with their U3 Classic.
+This quartz-powered chronograph carries the distinct Unimatic Italian aesthetic and seamlessly integrates a chronograph function.